zerosign/wlroots/docs/env_vars.md

   hardware-accelerated renderers.
 * *WLR_EGL_NO_MODIFIERS*: set to 1 to disable format modifiers in EGL, this can be used to understand and work around driver bugs.
+* *WLR_RAPID_HOTPLUG_PREVENT*: set to 1 to wait after an output device hotplug in case another occurs immediately after, and if so, ignore both.
+This is to work around monitors that implement DisplayPort's "deep sleep" feature, but causes a second delay for each change event due to waiting.

 ## DRM backend